MobilityDB/MobilityDB-python/doc/source/usage.rst

 ``TBool``, ``TInt``, and ``TText``
 ----------------------------------

 Classes :class:`TBool <mobilitydb.main.TBool>`, :class:`TInt <mobilitydb.main.TInt>`, and :class:`TText <mobilitydb.main.TInt>` represent, respectively, temporal Booleans, temporal integers, and temporal strings.
 These classes have in common that their base type is discrete.
-As a consequence of this, the interpolation for the instances of sequence or sequence set duration is stepwise.
+As a consequence of this, the interpolation for the instances of sequence or sequence set subtype is stepwise.
 We illustrate next how to create new instances of the ``TInt`` class, the creation of instances of the ``TBool`` and ``TText`` classes is similar.

 New :class:`TInt <mobilitydb.main.TInt>` instances can be created by using one of its subclasses :class:`TIntInst <mobilitydb.main.TIntInst>`, :class:`TIntInstSet <mobilitydb.main.TIntInstSet>`, :class:`TIntSeq <mobilitydb.main.TIntInstSet>`, or :class:`TIntSeqSet <mobilitydb.main.TIntSeqSet>`.